ricn/ricn.github.io/_drafts/upload-multiple-files-to-a-CMIS-repository-using-JRuby.markdown

 First off, you need to install a CMIS repository on your system.
 In this article I'm going to use Alfresco 4.2.c Community Edition.
 Instructions on how to download and install Alfresco can be found [here](http://wiki.alfresco.com/wiki/Download_and_Install_Alfresco)

 To begin with you need to install JRuby on your system.
 I'm using [rbenv](https://github.com/sstephenson/rbenv) to manage different Ruby implementations.
-I won't going in to the details on how to get JRuby running on your system.
+I won't go in to the details on how to get JRuby running on your system.
 Just search on Google if you don't know how to setup JRuby.

 When you have a running JRuby implementation on your system you can install two gems that we need: